Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Introduction

 Recently, state-feedback \ac{lqr} problems have been studied through the lens of first order methods, in both discrete-time \cite{bu2019lqr} and continuous-time \cite{bu2020policy} setups.
-This point of view was initiated when the \ac{lqr} cost was shown to be \emph{gradient dominant} \cite{fazel2018global}, facilitating a global convergence guarantee of first order methods for this problem---despite of its non-convexity.
-Since then, \ac{PO} using first order methods has been investigated for variants of \ac{lqr} problem, such as \ac{olqr} \cite{fatkhullin2020optimizing}, model-free setup \cite{mohammadi2021linear}, and risk-constrained \ac{lqr} \cite{zhao2021global} just to name a few.
-The gradient dominant property, however, is only known to be valid with respect to the global optimum of the unconstrained case, and is not necessarily expected for the general constrained \ac{lqr} problems.
-By merely using the first order information of the cost function, \ac{pg} techniques---whenever the projection is possible---can be shown to converge to first order stationary points but with a sublinear convergence rate (\eg, see \cite{bu2019lqr} and \cite{fatkhullin2020optimizing} for \ac{slqr} and \ac{olqr} problems, respectively).
-A sublinear rate is generally unfavorable from a practical point of view, particularly as second order information of the \ac{lqr} cost can be utilized.
-Despite the inevitable complications arising from the non-convexity and even non-connectedness of the feasible set for general constrained optimal control problems, one may consider developing faster convergent algorithms that could facilitate an accelerated exploration of the feasible set for local optima.
-Note that the structure on the policy can be enforced through regularization; however, this approach merely \emph{promotes} the constraints and does not address the problems considered here because the constraints are prescribed as a hard requirement for feasibility of the solution (\eg see \cite{park2020structured} for merely promoting sparsity for \ac{slqr} problem).
-Here, we aim to utilize the second order information of the cost function to improve the convergence rate, and at the same time, provide a general approach that can address \emph{other} linear constraints from a unifying perspective; as such, the proposed approach can be adopted for problems such as~\ac{slqr} and \ac{olqr}.
-Indeed, any such approach is still affected by the inevitable complexities (\eg~existence/uniqueness or hardness) inherent to the problem \cite{syrmos1997static,blondel1997np}.
+This point of view was initiated when the \ac{lqr} cost was shown to satisfy Polyak-Łojasiewicz (PL) (aka \emph{gradient dominance}) property \cite{fazel2018global}, facilitating a global convergence guarantee of first order methods for this problem--despite its non-convexity.
+Since then, \ac{PO} using first order methods has been investigated for variants of \ac{lqr} problem, such as \ac{olqr} \cite{fatkhullin2020optimizing}, model-free setup \cite{mohammadi2021linear}, and risk-constrained \ac{lqr} \cite{zhao2021global}.
+The gradient dominance property, however, is only known to be valid with respect to the global optimum of the unconstrained case, and is not necessarily expected for general constrained \ac{lqr} problems.
+By merely using the first order information of the cost function, \ac{pg} techniques--whenever the projection is possible--can be shown to converge to first order stationary points but with a sublinear convergence rate (\eg, see \cite{bu2019lqr} and \cite{fatkhullin2020optimizing} for \ac{slqr} and \ac{olqr} problems, respectively).
+A sublinear rate is generally unfavorable from a practical point of view, particularly when second order information of the \ac{lqr} cost can be utilized. {Despite computational challenges arising from the non-convexity--and even non-connectedness--of stabilizing feedback gains for general constrained optimal control problems, one may consider developing fast convergent algorithms for efficient identification of feasible local optima.}